Composer 2.5 vs Kimi K2.5

 Is Composer 2.5 or Kimi K2.5 open source?

 Composer 2.5 is listed under Proprietary.
-Kimi K2.5 is listed under MIT.
+Kimi K2.5 is listed under Proprietary.
 License labels affect whether you can self-host, redistribute weights, or rely only on hosted APIs, so confirm the upstream license before deployment.

-Composer 2.5 has the clearer documented tool use signal in this comparison.
-If tool use is mission-critical, validate it against the provider endpoint because model-level support and API-level exposure can differ.
+Kimi K2.5 has the clearer documented vision signal in this comparison.
+If vision is mission-critical, validate it against the provider endpoint because model-level support and API-level exposure can differ.
+Use this as a quick comparison signal, then confirm the provider-specific limits before committing to production.

-Kimi K2.5 has the clearer documented structured outputs signal in this comparison.
-If structured outputs is mission-critical, validate it against the provider endpoint because model-level support and API-level exposure can differ.
+Kimi K2.5 has the clearer documented multimodal input signal in this comparison.
+If multimodal input is mission-critical, validate it against the provider endpoint because model-level support and API-level exposure can differ.

 Where can I run Composer 2.5 and Kimi K2.5?